 How long will the placement be?

 General Practice placements can vary in duration but their terms are consistent with hospital terms and are usually 10-11 weeks long.
-Junior doctors usually elect to do one term in General Practice.
-They are eligible to do a maximum of two terms under the PGPPP.
+Junior doctors usually elect to do one term and are only eligible for up to a maximum of two terms under the CRP.